martincf/lightbox/_drafts/2017-2-9-event-black-white-film-development.md

 At the end of the day you will have access to a scanner to scan a high resolution version of your images.
 (Alternatively, you'll be able to hand print them in the darkroom in a few weeks time!)

 What you will need: just one thing, a finished roll of black and white 35mm film (24 or 36 exposures).
-You can buy black and white 35mm film locally from the Open Eye Gallery or Wilkinsons Cameras in Liverpool, or buy it [/posts/where-to-buy-film-uk.html](online here).
+You can buy black and white 35mm film locally from the Open Eye Gallery or Wilkinsons Cameras in Liverpool, or [buy film online](/posts/where-to-buy-film-uk.html).
 If you're really desperate, email me and I can sell a small amount from my own collection.

 What will be supplied on the day: all that you need to successfully develop your film by hand!
 Chemicals, equipment, film holder sheets, and access to a computer and scanner to scan your favourite shots from your roll*